darpots/fm_loopstudios/README.md

 ### What I learned

-Continuing to learn how to use Styled Components more effectivley.
+Continuing to learn how to use Styled Components more effectively.
 There are a few area's that can be tidied up and refactored, and there is some code duplication that needs to be erradicated.
 CSS Grid works well for the Card layout.

+Note: Update 1 May 21 / Removed duplicated code for the links and and ensured underline worked for all links, not just the Nav.
+Noted design had a darker main image so added a transparent-black layer over the top.
+Also did a couple of other small tidy ups.

 ### Continued development